Gladys E. Ibañez, PhD

 Biography

-Dr. Gladys E. Ibañez received her doctorate in Psychology from Georgia State University in 2002; and obtained a post-doctoral fellowship from the Centers for Disease Control and Prevention (CDC).
-Her research focus is HIV, substance abuse, qualitative methodology, LGBT health research, and intervention development.
-She has a special interest in Latino populations, and integrative medicine.
-She has served as either principal investigator or co-investigator on numerous federally funded research projects including the development of a culturally appropriate HIV prevention intervention for Latino criminal justice clients.
+Dr. Gladys E. Ibañez received her doctorate in Psychology from Georgia State University in 2002 and obtained a post-doctoral fellowship from the Centers for Disease Control and Prevention (CDC).
+Her research focus is HIV, substance abuse, qualitative methodology, LGBT health research and intervention development.
+She has a special interest in Latino populations and integrative medicine.
+Dr. Ibañez has served as either principal investigator or co-investigator on numerous federally funded research projects including the development of a culturally appropriate HIV prevention intervention for Latino criminal justice clients.

 Currently, she is principal investigator on an NIH funded study examining a mind-body intervention for people aging with HIV.
-She is also part of a large, collaborative project with the University of Florida’s Southern HIV & Alcohol Research Consortium (SHARC), overseeing a study on alcohol use among people living with HIV in Florida (The Florida Cohort Study), and another study on marijuana use and neurocognitive functioning among people living with HIV.
+She is also part of a large, collaborative project with the University of Florida’s Southern HIV & Alcohol Research Consortium (SHARC), which oversees several research studies on alcohol use and marijuana use among people with HIV.

 Publications